musk100/C3Notes/ApplicationSecurity.md

 <!-- Introduction to OWASP Top 10 -->
 `Introduction to OWASP`
+# Section 3: Introduction To OWASP Top 10 And More Terms

 | **OWASP Top 10 - 2021**                           |
 | ------------------------------------------------- |